Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-120

 The day is so beautiful that we should have our picnic outside.

-3. It is such a beautiful day that we should have our picnic outside.
+3. It is a such beautiful day that we should have our picnic outside.

 Question 26